-It’s pretty uncommon for me to wonder where I was when I review a reissue of an album which was originally released after 2002 (a.k.a.
-The year I joined the press).
-That is not to say there weren’t great albums that I didn’t get my hands my hands on to review them when they were new, it’s simply something I do not readily admit, in print; often, I’ll research and romanticize a reissue when I think it’s good, and won’t necessarily mention that the first occasion when I heard said album happened to be when I discovered the reissue.
+It’s pretty uncommon for me to wonder where I was when I review a reissue of an album which was originally released after 2002 (a.k.a. the year I joined the press).
+That is not to say there weren’t great albums that I didn’t get my hands on to review when they were new, it’s simply something I do not readily admit, in print.
+Often, I’ll research and romanticize a reissue when I think it’s good, and won’t necessarily mention that the first occasion when I heard said album happened to be when I discovered the reissue.
 Some readers might call that dishonest or deceitful, I just recognize that sometimes records come out – and I wasn’t in the right place to notice, at the time.
-In fact, when it comes to Sirens of the Ditch, I can safely say that I was not even loking vaguely in the direction where the album would have appeared, when it came out; in 2007, The Stooges had just released The Weirdness, Nick Cave had just unveiled Grinderman, Bright Eyes had released Casadaga, Tom Morello had just released the first Nightwatchman album, Dinosaur Jr. had returned with Beyond, Tim Armstrong released his first solo album, White Stripes were singing their swan song with Icky Thump, Meat Puppets reconvened for the first time in years with Rise To Your Knees, en put out their final studio album and Radiohead had made waves with the release of In Rainbows – to say nothing of the multitude of punk albums which were crossing my desk for review as well as the tidal wave of Canadian indie rock records which was still cresting onto new release racks at record stores.
+In fact, when it comes to Sirens of the Ditch, I can safely say that I was not even looking vaguely in the direction where the album would have appeared, when it came out; in 2007, The Stooges had just released The Weirdness, Nick Cave had just unveiled Grinderman, Bright Eyes had released Casadaga, Tom Morello had just released the first Nightwatchman album, Dinosaur Jr. had returned with Beyond, Tim Armstrong released his first solo album, White Stripes were singing their swan song with Icky Thump, Meat Puppets reconvened for the first time in years with Rise To Your Knees, en put out their final studio album and Radiohead had made waves with the release of In Rainbows – to say nothing of the multitude of punk albums which were crossing my desk for review as well as the tidal wave of Canadian indie rock records which was still cresting onto new release racks at record stores.

 Needless to say, 2007 was a busy year but, listening to the vinyl reissue of Sirens of the Ditch, I still fail to understand how I missed the album the first time.
 The music is THAT good, and this vinyl expression of it makes it even better.